Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 Check the [schema.json](https://github.com/Alfresco/alfresco-ng2-components/blob/master/lib/core/app-config/schema.json)
 for more details about what is the structure and the properties of `intervals` that you can set inside the configuration file.

-Each interval defined is collected into its collapsible category identified uniquely by its `label`.
+Each `intervals` item defined is collected into its collapsible category identified uniquely by its `label`.
 The top code snippet will result in the following display of the facet intervals:

 ![Facet Intervals](../docassets/images/search-facet-intervals.png)